-Off (power: disconnection from the AC Mains) Power on/off [signal] Input [signal] Output This end up Fragile.
-Handle with care Keep dry Recommended storage temperature: 5° to 45°C (41° to 113°F).
+Off (power: disconnection from the AC Mains)

+Power on/off [signal] Input [signal] Output This end up Fragile/breakable Handle with care Protect from water Recommended storage temperature: 5° to 45°C (41° to 113°F).
 Storage at extreme temperatures of -20° or 60°C (-4° or 140°F) is limited to seven days.
-If - 5°C (41°) - -20°C (-4°) storage at these temperatures exceeds one week, the electrode shelf-life is reduced.
+If 5°C (41°) storage at these temperatures exceeds one week, the electrode shelf-life is reduced.
 Recycle this item Symbol for China RoHS indicating the Environmentally Friendly Use Period (EFUP) denoting the number of years before any substance is likely to leak out into the environment.
-(Symbol appears on serial number label.\) System connector/Data in Sync in/ECG out LIFEPAK 20e defibrillator/monitor to LIFEPAK 20e defibrillator/monitor cable (refer to Send Configuration Setup Menu, page 8-13) Turn counterclockwise to unlock Switch on Switch off
+(Symbol appears on serial number label.\) System connector/Data in Sync in/ECG out LIFEPAK 20e defibrillator/monitor to LIFEPAK 20e defibrillator/monitor cable (refer to Send Configuration Setup Menu, page 8-13) Turn counterclockwise to unlock Switch on Switch off Pace arrow, noninvasive pacing